 Few London experiences are quite so recommended and overwhelming as a visit to the British Museum.
 The sheer vastness of the Museum’s collection of art and artefacts from all around the world make the museum an intimidating prospect (you could easily spend several days in the institution attempting to explore everything).
 No less intimidating, however, are the bag checks and lines.
 Still, with free admission, and all the treasures on show within, the museum is a must-see for anyone with more than a few days in the city.

 In the mood for seeing some priceless treasures but don’t have the time to invest in the British Museum?
 A great alternative is the British Library!
 While you won’t find the Rosetta Stone there, some of history’s greatest written works can be found within its walls (from Magna Carta to Shakespeare to Lewis Carroll and beyond)!
 Just like the British Museum, the British Library is free to visit; and the lines are usually minimal.

 When we think of Europe, a lot of things come to mind: fashion, museums, food and culture being some of the more prominent themes.
 When it comes to prehistory, however, one landmark stands out more than any other: Stonehenge.
 The Neolithic ring of stones has haunted many an imagination through the centuries.
 Though the structure may come off as underwhelming when compared to a visit to Times Square; viewed in the context in which it was constructed, Stonehenge almost defies belief.

 Under-the-Radar: Ring of Brodgar

-While more out of the way than its neighbour to the South, the Ring of Brodgar is no less captivating; and when paired with the other Neolithic monuments to be found on Orkney, it is a site that shouldn’t be missed!
+While more out of the way than its neighbour to the South, the Ring of Brodgar is no less impressive; and when paired with the other Neolithic monuments to be found on Orkney, it is a site that shouldn’t be missed!
 Unlike Stonehenge, the Ring of Brodgar has no designated visiting hours and is free to visit; so you can spend as much time exploring as you’d like!

 Classic: The Alps